-Ilisagvik College will use reasonable business practices for the procurement of goods and services.
-Procurement transactions entered into by Ilisagvik College should be done in a way that promotes, as far as is possible, free and open competition.
+Ilisaġvik College will use reasonable business practices for the procurement of goods and services.
+Procurement transactions entered into by Ilisaġvik College should be done in a way that promotes, as far as is possible, free and open competition.
 Source selection may not be based on discrimination based on race, color, religion, national origin, age, sex, veteran status, physical or mental disability, marital status, pregnancy, parenthood, or any other class protected by law.

-The President shall formulate procedures to be used by Ilisagvik College for procuring equipment, services, and supplies in order to establish internal controls over such transactions, to assure that such expenditures are within the limits of approved operating and capital expenditure budgets, and to comply with all applicable laws and regulations, including without limitation, the use of federal, state and tribal college funding and restricted grant funds.
+The President shall formulate procedures to be used by Ilisaġvik College for procuring equipment, services, and supplies in order to establish internal controls over such transactions, to assure that such expenditures are within the limits of approved operating and capital expenditure budgets, and to comply with all applicable laws and regulations, including without limitation, the use of federal, state and tribal college funding and restricted grant funds.
 The President shall present procurement procedures to the Board of Trustees for approval.

-Reference: Procurement Handbook, approved by Board of Trustees

-Resolution 2011-01, Revised under Resolution 2020-02
+Reference: Procurement Handbook, approved by Board of Trustees Resolution 2011-01, Revised under Resolution 2020-02, Revised under Resolution 2024-

-Adopted: September 30, 1998 October 6, 1999 Revised: January 22, 2004 Revised: Revised: March 11, 2011 March 15, 2013 Revised: September 18, 2013 Reviewed: Reviewed: October 10, 2016 Reviewed: September 26, 2018 September 27, 2018 Revised: Reviewed: March 11, 2020 Revised: March 12, 2020
+~ 1 • • • • • • • •

+Adopted: September 30, 1998

+Revised: October 6, 1999

+Revised: January 22, 2004

+Revised: March 11, 2011

+Revised: March 15, 2013

+Reviewed: September 18, 2013

+Reviewed: October 10, 2016

+Reviewed: September 26, 2018

+Revised: September 27, 2018

+Reviewed: March 11, 2020

+Revised: March 12, 2020

+Reviewed: June 12, 2024

+Revised: June 13, 2024